The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Results

 Additional gas inflow through the bar enlarges the nuclear gas disks by transferring angular momentum.
 As shown in \cite{pettitt18}, oILRs may establish the maximum radius to which the nuclear gas disk can expand.
 Their Dip models with the strongest bulge component and strongest tidal forcing produce the largest nuclear gas disks, where tidal forcing supplies excessive gas to the nuclear region.
 The radius of their largest nuclear gas disk coincides with the oILR radius, and the dust lanes align with the disk edge (see their Fig. 26).
 We conjecture that negative torque amplitude decreases as gas approaches the oILR \citep{goldreich79}.
 This decrease leads to sign reversal and gradual halting of radial inflow.
 The process ultimately compels gas to settle onto x2 orbits between the iILR and oILR, and the settlement location is determined by the point where torques balance, depending on the bulge strength, pre-existing gas disk, and inflowing gas.
+In fact, the size of our nuclear rings lies between the iILR and the oILR and increases with the oILR, as shown in Figure \ref{fig:ilr_evolution}, and this is consistent with \cite{sormani18,sormani24}.
 In future work, we will revisit what determines the radius of x2 gas orbits by examining galaxies with various bar and bulge properties.